nicklansley/nick-stable-diffusion/README.md

 memory=60GB
 </pre>
 4. Read docker-compose.yml and adjust the three volumes to your needs - On my S: hard drive I have created a folder 'nick-stable-diffusion-data' and then created three empty sub-folders: 'cache', 'model' and 'library'.
 Docker will connect these physical locations to the internal volumes of the containers.
+You can change the 'device:' values to folders on your PC you would prefer the containers to use.
 <pre>
 volumes:
   app-cache-on-s: